NecRaul/lain.la-pomf-uploader/README.md

 ## Requirements

-`requests` is used upload the file.
+`requests` is used to upload the file.

 `pyperclip` is used to copy link to the clipboard.